In order to keep FOD prevention in the forefront of everyone’s mind, you will need to make it a physical part of the workplace.

 Your employees are less likely to look past a sign that’s brightly colored than one that’s black and white.
 Place colorful signs in areas that employees frequent.
 While you certainly want to place them in FOD-sensitive areas, make sure you include informative signs and warning signs in break rooms and other relaxed areas, too, so workers can read them in their downtime.
 Place FOD informational pamphlets in an easy-to-see container or dispenser in your break rooms, restrooms, and waiting areas to encourage casual reading.

-Make Sure Your Signs are Easy to Read
+Make Sure Your Signs are Easy to Read When Getting the FOD Word Out

 Choose fonts that are clearly legible, so there is no question as what your signs say.
 If you have workers that speak several languages, make sure you offer signs and FOD informational material in these languages, so no one misses out on the vital information.